HL7/coordinated-registry-network/source/pages/capstatements.md

 ---
-title: CapabilityStatements defined for this Guide
+title: CapabilityStatements for the IG
 layout: default
 active: capstatements
 ---